TriMPham98/Polish-Your-Profile/README.md

 Our next repository generates a README.md file based on your personal interests: [rahuldkjain's README.md Generator](https://github-profile-readme-generator-47w21mt0m-rahuldkjain.vercel.app/)

-Once you've inputted your tech stack, generate the .md output and copy the text.
+Once you've inputted your favorite programming languages, social media profiles, and tech stack, generate the .md output and copy the text.

 You can now edit your GitHub profile by pasting the previously copied text into your profile repository.